-You can find a host of wolf packs within high school and college athletic programs.
+You can find all sorts of high school and college athletic programs named after wolves.
 And why not?
-In a battle of mascots, North Carolina State University's Mr. Wuf would devour Sammy the Slug of University of California-Santa Cruz hands down.
+In a mascot battle, North Carolina State University's Mr. Wuf would surely vanquish Sammy the Slug of University of California-Santa Cruz.

 Grey wolves (Canis lupus) tend to organize themselves into social groups known as "packs," with individual animals both living and hunting together.
 This behavior gives lupine sports franchises an irresistible metaphor for teamwork.

 But in nature, wolf packs operate very differently than most people think.
 One of the biggest misconceptions involves their power structures.

 The "Alpha Wolf" Idea

 "Alpha wolf" is a term that gets tossed around a lot in popular culture.
 The concept as we know it today can be traced back to a 1947 study written by animal behaviorist Rudolph Schenkel [source: International Wolf Center].

 According to this idea, wolf packs are led by an "alpha male" and an "alpha female."
 These top dogs rule the roost by fighting the other wolves for dominance until they've clawed their way up the pecking order.

 "By continuously controlling and suppressing all types of competition within the same sex," wrote Schenkel, "both 'alpha animals' defend their social position." [sources: Kjørstad, Davis].